OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 	    * Material/Product substitutions proposed by the GC
 	    * Change orders
     * Develop punch list, if necessary

+<!--
     * 	There are times our clients will make changes after the permit was issued.
 If small enough, we can usually subsume them into the base bid, however, if they become big enough we will let you know and issue a not-to-exceed change order, for your approval, before any work is done.
 If, however, you decide at a later time, to reissue for a revised permit with these changes, any additional work required by the AHJ for this revised permit will be charged at an hourly rate per the enclosed billing rate schedule.

-<!--
-* All disciplines will
+	    * Although we will make ever effort to make the requested changes code compliant, if you instruct your GC to implement any post-permit changes before receiving the revised permit, OpeningDesign can not assume any liability for any rework that might result from drawings that are not code compliant upon re-review.
+Since the building code is multifaceted and, at times, open to interpretation, we require the approval of the governing body, as well, to manage our risk of liability.

 ---